kv244/QuantPython/README.md

 # QuantPython

-Basic programmatic trading in Python and Postgres, using Interactive Brokers API
+Basic programmatic trading in Python and Postgres, using Interactive Brokers API.